subhasreevadukoot/Website-Project/README.md

 # Website-Project
-Aims to improve anxiety related disorders.

 The project is to make a website that will benefit people who are either clinically depressed or go through mood swings in their everyday lives.
+The website can reduce the effects of stress on users and help users to solve their everyday problems with a positive approach.
 The website intend to develop positive psychology in the person by instilling certain amount of gratitude towards life.
 Front End Development Tool: JavaScript, HTML 5 ,PHP Back End: SQL